mwojnars/hypertag/docs/index.md

 - **select** (tag = None, attr = None, value = ATTR_DEFINED, order = 'preorder', **attrs):

-  walks through the DOM in a given `order`, collects all the nodes that satisfy the constraints, inserts them into a list of top-level `nodes` of a newly created `DOM` and returns.
-The nodes are _not_ being copied.
+  walks through the DOM in a given `order`, collects all the nodes that satisfy the constraints, and inserts them into a list of top-level `nodes` of a newly created `DOM`, which is then returned.
+The nodes are _not_ copied.
-  Some of the nodes can be related: an ancestor and its descendant can both satisfy the constaints and get inserted as siblings to the `nodes` list, with the ancestor still linking to its children and (directly or indirectly) to the descendant.
+  The selected nodes can be related: an ancestor and its descendant can both satisfy the constaints and get inserted as siblings to the `nodes` list, with the ancestor still linking to its children and (directly or indirectly) to the descendant.
   For this reason, the returned DOM can take a form of a graph